An algebraic analysis of the graph modularity: Abstract

 \section{Abstract}

 One of the most relevant tasks in network analysis is the detection of community structures, or clustering.
 Most popular techniques for community detection are based on the maximization of a quality function called modularity, which in turn is based upon particular quadratic forms associated to a real symmetric modularity matrix $M$, defined in terms of the adjacency matrix and a rank one \textit{null model} matrix.
 That matrix could be posed inside the set of relevant matrices involved in graph theory, alongside adjacency and Laplacian matrices.
-In this paper we propose a graph analysis based on the algebraic and spectral properties of such matrix.
+In this paper we analyze certain spectral properties of modularity matrices, that are related to the community detection problem.
 In particular, we propose a nodal domain theorem for the eigenvectors of $M$; we point out several relations occurring between graph's communities and nonnegative eigenvalues of $M$; and we derive a Cheeger-type inequality for the graph modularity.